Foundations of geometric approximate group theory: Statement of the main result

-For hyperbolic groups, Theorem \ref{AsdimMainConvenient} was conjectured by Gromov (\cite{Gromov}, 1.E$_1'$) and established by Sergei Buyalo and Nina Lebedeva \cite{BuyaloLebedeva}, based on earlier work by many authors (like \cite{BestvinaMess}, \cite{Swiatkowski-asdimhomol}, \cite{BuyaloSchroeder-hypdim}).
+\end{theorem} For hyperbolic groups, Theorem \ref{AsdimMainConvenient} was conjectured by Gromov (\cite[1.E$_1'$]{Gromov}) and established by Sergei Buyalo and Nina Lebedeva \cite{BuyaloLebedeva}, based on earlier work by many authors (like \cite{BestvinaMess}, \cite{Swiatkowski-asdimhomol}, \cite{BuyaloSchroeder-hypdim}).
 Our proof follows the steps of the proof in the group case, as presented in \cite{BuyaloSchroeder}.
-We would like to point out that one of the proofs (\cite[Thm.\ 1.1]{BuyaloLebedeva}, which is \cite[Thm.\ 12.2.1]{BuyaloSchroeder}) contains a gap that we were unable to fix.
+We would like to point out that one of the proofs (\cite[Thm.\ 1.1]{BuyaloLebedeva} in the original, which is reproduced as \cite[Thm.\ 12.2.1]{BuyaloSchroeder}) contains a gap that we were unable to fix.
 Nina Lebedeva kindly provided us with a list of corrections for this proof, and our arguments will be parallel to her corrected version (see Section \ref{SecProofldim}).

-The proof of Theorem \ref{AsdimMainConvenient} will occupy most of the current chapter; we will actually establish a more general theorem which applies to all quasi-cobounded proper geodesic Gromov hyperbolic spaces (see Theorem \ref{AsdimMain} below).

-Besides Theorem \ref{AsdimMainConvenient}, we also establish two smaller results, which are useful when dealing with asymptotic dimension of approximate groups.
-To describe the first of these results, we recall from Example \ref{CoarseKernel} the definition of the coarse kernel of a morphism between approximate groups.
-With this notion understood, we have the following result: \begin{theorem}[Asymptotic Hurewicz mapping theorem for countable approximate groups] Let $(\Xi, \Xi^\infty)$, $(\Lambda, \Lambda^\infty)$ be countable approximate groups and let $f: (\Xi, \Xi^\infty) \to (\Lambda, \Lambda^\infty)$ be a global morphism of approximate groups.
-Then

-\end{theorem} In fact, we establish a local version of this theorem in Theorem \ref{Thm: local asdim Hurewicz}.
-The proof is relying on an asymptotic version of the classical (dimension lowering) Hurewicz mapping theorem from \cite{BDLM}.

-Our second minor result concerns asymptotic dimension of countable approximate groups which are not algebraically finitely-generated.
-If $(\Lambda, \Lambda^\infty)$ is such an approximate group, then we provide in Theorem \ref{Thm: asdim FG} a formula for $\asdim \Lambda$ in terms of the finitely-generated subgroups of $\Lambda^\infty$.

-Before we turn to the proofs of these theorems, in the following section we collect some background results concerning dimension theory.
+While the (modified) Buyalo--Lebedeva argument applies not only to hyperbolic groups, but also to cobounded hyperbolic proper geodesic spaces, the extension to the quasi-cobounded case requires additional arguments.
+It may be possible to further weaken the quasi-coboundedness assumption (see Remark \ref{ThreeProperties}), but as the following example shows, the assumption cannot be dropped altogether. \begin{example}[Hyperbolic Shashlik] Let $\gamma: [0, \infty) \to \bH^n$ be a geodesic ray in hyperbolic $n$-space and let $x_1, x_2, \dots$ be points of $\gamma([0, \infty))$ such that $d(x_n, x_{n+1}) \geq 2^{n+2}$, for all $n \in \bN$.
+We consider the \emph{hyperbolic shashlik} taken with the path-length metric, which is a hyperbolic proper geodesic metric space.
+Since $X$ contains arbitrarily large balls in $\bH^n$, we have $\asdim X = \asdim \bH^n = n$.
+On the other hand, $X$ contains a single geodesic ray so $\partial X$ is one point, and thus $\dim \partial X = 0$.
+Consequently, for general hyperbolic proper geodesic metric spaces their asymptotic dimension cannot be bounded in terms of the topological dimension of their boundary. \end{example}